Holwell Securities Ltd v Hughes

 Holwell Securities Ltd v Hughes [1974] 1 WLR 155 is an English contract law case overriding the usual postal rule.
-Ordinarily, a contractual offer can be deemed to be accepted when it leaves the offeree and enters the postal system.

-In this case, the original offer clearly stipulated the method by which acceptance was to take place, and this superseded the normal operation of postal rule.
+Ordinarily, a contractual offer can be deemed to be accepted when it leaves the offeree and enters the postal system but in this case, the original offer clearly stipulated the method by which acceptance was to take place, and this superseded the normal operation of postal rule.

 Facts

-The defendant, Dr Hughes, had granted a call option with respect to his property at 571 High Road, Wembley to the claimants, Holwell Securities Ltd, giving the claimants the irrevocable right to purchase the property during the option period for the specified sum.
+The defendant, Dr Hughes, had granted an option with respect to his property at 571 High Road, Wembley, to the claimants, Holwell Securities Ltd, giving the claimants the irrevocable right to purchase the property during the option period for the specified sum.
 It contained a clause stipulating that there must be notice (here, receipt of the offer) in writing within six months in order to exercise the option.
-The claimants sent a letter purporting to exercise the option.
+The claimants sent a letter on 14 April 1972 purporting to exercise the option.
 It was lost in the mail and was never received by the defendant.
 The defendant then refused to complete upon the purchase and the claimants sought specific performance.

 Judgment

 At first instance the claim was dismissed by Templeman J (reported at [1971] 1 WLR 757).

-On appeal it was held, dismissing the appeal, that the postal acceptance rule does not apply in every case, even if the parties involved consider the post to be an acceptable means of communication.
+On appeal it was held, dismissing the appeal, that the postal acceptance rule does not apply in every case, even if the parties involved anticipate dealing by post and consider the post to be an acceptable means of communication.